voedger/voedger-internals/server/design/orch.md

         - Start killerRoutine
             - After 30 seconds kills the process
         - VVM.updateProblem(problemErr)
-    - Wait for timer (30 seconds) or VVM.monitorCtx
+    - Wait for timer (30 seconds) or VVM.monitorShutCtx
-    - If `VVM.monitorCtx` is closed - break
+    - If `VVM.monitorShutCtx` is closed - break
   - Cancel killerRoutine context and wait